zhanghzgo/fsatool/README.md

 # FSATOOL
-A useful tool for fast sampling and analysis for biomolecules
+A fast sampling and analysis tool for biomolecules